-Science 3-LS4-3 Construct an argument with evidence that in a particular habitat some organisms can survive well, some survive less well, and some cannot survive at all.
+Science 3-LS4-3 Construct an argument with evidence that in a particular habitat some organisms can survive all.

 CaveSim program lead Dave Jackson teaches kids about bat biology in Glenwood Springs, CO.
 Photo by Chelsea Self, Post Independent.

 A student roleplaying the bat in the echolocation game during a 2012 program.